ThorFloTV/ani-tui/README.md

 # anilist-tui
-This my my atempt to make an Shell based TUI for Anilist
+This is my atempt to make an Shell based TUI for Anilist